Building and Running Workerman Apps with ServBay

 php http_server.php start

-.
-Useful for development and debugging. - Daemon Mode: For production, run Workerman as a background daemon using the
+to stop.
+Best for development and debugging. - Daemon mode: For production, run Workerman as a background daemon using the

 -d

-option:bashWorkerman will run in the background, redirecting output to log files (by default in the Workerman directory or a specified path).php http_server.php start -d
+option:bashWorkerman will run in the background, outputting logs to a log file (by default within the Workerman directory or a specified path).php http_server.php start -d

 1